 - United States

-- Southeast Asia: Brunei, Burma, Cambodia, Timor-Leste, Indonesia, Lao PDR, Malaysia, Philippines, Singapore, Thailand, Vietnam.
+- Southeast Asia: Brunei, Burma, Cambodia, Indonesia, Laos, Malaysia, Philippines, Singapore, Thailand, Timor-Leste, Vietnam

-- East Asia: China (Hong Kong, Macau, Mainland, Taiwan), Japan, Republic of Korea, Democratic People's Republic of Korea, Republic of, Mongolia, Russia.
+- East Asia: China (Hong Kong, Macau, mainland, Taiwan), Japan, Mongolia, North Korea, South Korea, Russia

-Beyond fulfilling degree requirements at the University of Hawai‘i, East-West Center students are required to take part in the Center's education program.
-These requirements include:
+Beyond fulfilling degree requirements at the University of Hawai'i, East-West Center students are required to take part in the Center's Education Program.
+These requirements include (review the Fellowship Overview Booklet for more information):

-- Wednesday Evening Seminar that meets weekly during the fall and spring semester.
+- Wednesday Evening Seminar that meets weekly during the fall and spring semesters

 - Community Service.
 Degree Fellows are expected to devote 90 hours to community service during their award period.